Josh's Website

 |> List.sum

-A loss function quantifies the difference between the predicted outputs of the network and the actual target values.
+A loss function (L) quantifies the difference between the predicted outputs (y with hat) of the network and the actual target values (y).
+This can be used to calculate the total error via the following equation:

-Here is how we can apply the loss functions with F#.
+Here is how we can apply the loss function with F#.
 Similarly to the activation functions, the loss functions are supplied using pattern matching.
 In this case however, they return a function that can be applied wherever the particular value required instead of taking an returning a list.
-Part of lossFunction can be seen below:
+Part of lossFunction can be seen below.
+There are multiple loss functions that are supported, the ones you see here are mean squared error and mean absolute error:

 let lossFunction (loss : Loss) (n : int) : float -> float -> float =